01 of 03

 A built-in lock stitch feature on a sewing machine sews a certain number of stitches and then stops sewing.
 This option is available on many newer electronic sewing machines.
 Quilters use this feature to secure quilting stitches without having an unsightly back-stitch visible on their quilts.
 A lock stitch is also used on sheer fabric and fabric that tends to have a large amount of sweeping drape, since back stitching could interfere, even in a small way, with the natural drape of the fabric.

-- On... a sewing machine that has a built-in lock stitch feature, refer to your sewing machine manual.The lock stitch feature sews the same single stitch backward and forward without numerous stitches repeated.
+- On... a sewing machine that has a built-in lock stitch feature, refer to your sewing machine manual.The lock stitch feature sews the same single stitch backward and forwards without numerous stitches repeated.

 - On a sewing machine that does not have a built-in lock stitch feature, you can achieve the same result by shortening the stitch length to as short as possible and sewing two to four stitches in that one spot.
 More than that is apt to jam the machine and create an unsightly thread knot.